Economics

 LANGUAGES

-Ulima Language Center provides students with the right tools and knowledge to communicate in English in different situations.
-Below you can find some of our programs:
+The Ulima Language Center equips students with the skills and knowledge needed to communicate effectively in English across diverse contexts.
+Below are some of our programs:

 LABORATORIES